Kalaxia/game-api/README.md

 #### Routes

-In order for the application to call some function associated to an http request you need to âdd a new route inside `./route/route.go`.
+In order for the application to call some function associated to an http request you need to add a new route inside `./route/route.go`.
 By instance the route to get the planets a player control
 ```Go
 Route{